When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 After creating a new doctor, we’ll also need to create a new time slot for each available session they’ve listed.

-We’ll also add a condition to this event, ensuring that a time is only added when an a sessions input field is not empty.
+We’ll also add a condition to this event, making sure that a time is only added when a session’s input field is not empty.

 These session times will also be linked back to our new doctor.